Daily College Preparatory Schedule

 Advanced Placement® (AP®) Classes

-Honors courses are available in Algebra I, Geometry, Algebra II, Chemistry and Physics.
-AP® courses are available in Biology, English Language and Composition, English Literature and Composition, Environmental Science, Psychology, and US Government and Politics.
-Dual Credit U.S. History, College Algebra, Precalculus and Calculus are taught in association with Schreiner University.
+Honors courses are available in English 1, English II, Algebra I, Geometry, Algebra II, Biology, Chemistry, Physics, World Geography, and World History.
+AP® courses are available in Biology, Calculus English Language and Composition, English Literature and Composition, Environmental Science, Psychology, Statistics and U.S. Government and Politics.
+Dual Credit U.S. History, College Algebra, and Precalculus are taught in association with Schreiner University.

 One credit is awarded if the student passes the full year course.
 A one-semester course awards ½ credit.
 For transfer students, all grades are recorded from the transcript of the sending district and are given the numerical equivalent according to the grading scale of the sending school.